uitml/GNN-for-drug-concentration/README.md

 This work is unique because it:

 - uses LOOCV, ideal for limited molecular sets;

+- repeatedly creates new datasets by sampling with replacement to assess the variability, reliability, and uncertainty of model estimates with resampling by boostrap;

 - handles rare or unique structural motifs with tailored GAT attention behavior;